LinbuduLab/esbuild-plugins/docs/nx/vite.md

 **NOTE: In Nx-Vite project, it's recommended to configurate your vite project by `PROJECT/vite.config.ts`(which also has a higher priority) instead of schema options.
 When a option is defined in both ways, its resolve priority depends on Vite itself.**

+**NOTE: In some situations, ternimal output may display abnormally, for example when running `nx serve vite`, the vite serve output may disappeared and left only `Nx-Vite [Start] Starting` text.
+So as a tmp solution, we use a simple ready log.
+This is indeed a bug and I'm still trying to fix it.**

 ### serve

 ```bash